yizichangyin/home-assistant_ugreen-nas/README.md

 ~~For step 1, a dedicated shell script will take care of the complicated token generation process.
 You only need to input some general parameters like NAS IP or user name.~~

-I found out how to find the token from a NAS GUI browser session, so it is now way easier to get.
-So, the entire setup procedure shouldn't take you more than 10 minutes, if you know your way around in HA.
+I found out how to find the token in a NAS GUI browser session, making it way easier to obtain.
+So, the entire setup procedure shouldn't take you more than 10 minutes now, if you know your way around in HA.

 ## The story behind